-- A plumbing contractor licensed in Minnesota must make a plumbing gas piping permit application and submit a site plan showing the proposed location of the CNGFS and manufacturer's instructions to the Construction Services office for review. - Before the permit is approved, the Fire Marshal's office will conduct a site visit to observe the location of the proposed CNGFS. - Duluth Engineering will review the location of the CNGFS shown on the site plan and determine if adequate gas supply is available based upon the increased load. - After the plumbing permit has been approved, an electrical permit is required for wiring the CNGFS.
-Work must be in accordance with NEC Article 514 and other applicable regulations.
+- application and submit a site plan showing the proposed location of the CNGFS and manufacturer's instructions to the Construction Services office for review. - location of the proposed CNGFS. - if adequate gas supply is available based upon the increased load.